atmish01/licence-plate-detection-opencv/README.md

 Character Recognition<br>

 Utility:<br>
-This project will help us in Security and Surveillance purposes.
+This project will help us in Security, Surveillance and Enforcement purposes.